vladimirvivien/go-plugin-example/README.md

 )
 ```
 #### 2. Define/select type for imported elements (optional)
 The exported elements, from the pluggable package, can be of any type.
-The consumer code must have a compatible type defined (or pre-defined in case of built-in types) for assertion.
-In this example we define interface type `Greeter` as a type that will be asserted against the exported variable from the shared module.
+The consumer code, loading the plugin, must have a compatible type defined (or pre-defined in case of built-in types) for assertion.
+In this example we define interface type `Greeter` as a type that will be asserted against the exported variable from the plugin module.
 ```
 type Greeter interface {
 	Greet()
 }
 ```
 #### 3. Determine the .so file to load
 The `.so` file must be in a location accessible from you program in order to open it.
-In this example, the file .so files are located in directories `./eng` and `./chi`.  and are selected based on a command-line argument.
+In this example, the file .so files are located in directories `./eng` and `./chi`.  and are selected based on the value of a command-line argument.
 The selected name is then assigned to variable `mod`.
 ```
 func main() {
 	// determine module to load